jamesjonesmath/canvancement/quizzes/quizwiz/README.md

 # QuizWiz
 QuizWiz is a user script that adds regrading and speed enhancements to grading quizzes in Canvas.
 It runs on the SpeedGrader quiz pages and on the quiz moderation pages within Canvas.
+It also adds some speed features to grading discussions and assignments within SpeedGrader.

 ## Quick Install
 1. Install a browser add-on: [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](http://tampermonkey.net/) for Chrome/Safari.